basaransuleyman/basaransuleyman/README.md

-:raising_hand: **My name is Suleyman and I'm a software engineer/mobile developer.
-I am from Turkey, living in Istanbul**
+:raising_hand: **This is an Android Engineer with a comprehensive background in designing, developing, and enhancing mobile applications that cater to extensive user bases.
+With a Bachelor’s degree in Computer Engineering and significant professional experience, I have honed my skills in a range of technologies and methodologies that are crucial for today’s mobile solutions.**

 ![](https://img.shields.io/badge/Code-Kotlin-informational?style=flat&logo=<LOGO_NAME>&logoColor=black&color=yellow)